 Schleich’s agreement with Amazon states that Amazon will be the only retailer selling Schleich toys on Amazon.com.
 This takes away at least ninety percent of my business.

 Having already purchased much of what I would need in 2020, when Minnesota started to shut down, I had $38,000 in inventory, but with business so slow during the year, I had no idea how I was going to get rid of this without just donating it and taking it as a loss.
-I kept emailing Schleich asking about returning items, but they won’t respond properly.
+I keep emailing Schleich asking about returning items, but they won’t respond properly.
 I marked everything down and put a sale on all Schleich items, plus I lowered my shipping and handling costs.

 In the third week of March, the orders suddenly started coming in.
 It wasn’t as busy as during the holiday season, but much more than usual for this time of year.
 As I realized what was happening, I felt guilty.
 So many people were suffering around the country, and they wanted to get their children a toy.
 They were suffering, while I was getting rid of inventory.
 Sure, it will take many months to rid myself of the majority of it, but still, I was busy and successfully self-employed (not that I have ever been eligible for unemployment).
 I reconciled myself with the thought that at least the children were getting toys without costing their parent’s too much.

 As the weeks have passed, while I still feel lucky and privileged to be safe, fed, and housed, I also realized it is okay that I am getting rid of my inventory.
 It’s not okay that others are suffering greatly.
 It’s also not okay that this billion-dollar corporation sold me thousands of dollars of inventory before basically putting me out of business.
-It’s not okay that Amazon is allowed to determine the online marketplace to the extent that they do.
+It’s not okay that Amazon is determines the online marketplace to the extent that they do.
 It’s not okay that Amazon and other large corporations don’t pay any taxes, while I do.
 I don’t have employees, but I still work hard for what I earn, and I then put money back into the economy.

-Now in 2020 the corporate bullies have pushed me into action, ideas have landed in my lap, and I have a new sense of purpose knowing that I can use my other talents to make the world a better place.
-Still, I wasn’t sure how to lose myself of so much inventory without taking a great financial loss, but the pandemic has allowed me to ship out hundreds of toys, for which I don’t need to feel guilty.
-Instead, although I do see value in providing children with quality toys, I am grateful that sooner rather than later, I will be able to focus on other areas in my life.
+Now in 2020 the corporate bullies have pushed me into action, ideas have landed in my lap, and I have a new sense of purpose knowing I can use my other talents to make the world a better place.
+Despite not being sure how to lose myself of so much inventory without taking a great financial loss, the pandemic has allowed me to ship out hundreds of toys to children who are also at home with their working parents.
+I stopped feeling guilty for this, because it will help me move quicker to a new project.
+There is value in providing children with quality toys.
+Yet, I am grateful that at some point I will be able to focus on other areas in my life.